While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.

 - The costs of staging your home

-To ensure you have the proof you need to get this adjustment, make sure to keep detailed records of the dates and descriptions of any improvements, as well as the companies that performed the work and your paid invoices.
-"It can be helpful to keep copies of permits, blueprints, and photos, even though they're not required," adds Stoddard.
-"The important thing is to keep your records organized, so another person could make sense of them if you ever need to provide proof of your improvements."
+To ensure you have the proof you need to get an adjustment, make sure to keep detailed records of the dates and descriptions of any improvements, as well as the companies that performed the work and your paid invoices.
+The important thing is to keep your records organized (copies of permits, blueprints, and photos, even though they're not required), so another person could make sense of them if you ever need to provide proof of your improvements.

 Be aware that gain from the sale or exchange of a principal residence allocated to periods of nonqualified use (such as use as a second home, vacation home, or rental property) is not excluded from gross income and you may only be allowed to claim a portion of the exclusion.7 The portion of gain from the sale of property attributable to depreciation after May 6, 1997, is not eligible for the exclusion.8

-A tax professional can help you better understand your personal situation—not only in terms of working out your adjusted cost basis, but also in understanding the impact of any gains on your taxes.
+A tax professional can better help you understand your personal situation—not only in terms of working out your adjusted cost basis, but also in understanding the impact of any gains on your taxes.

 Offsetting capital gains with losses